 About "The Celebration of the Horse"

-There will be food available to purchase in the clubhouse and vendors of all types will offer their wares.
-Equine professionals such as a veterinarian, farrier, dentist and saddle fitter will be on site to offer education and answer all inquiries.
-Please see our website Tuckahoeequestriancenter.com for a list of exhibitors, vendors and sponsors.
+Food will be available to purchase from local groups.
+Vendors of all types will offer their wares as well.
+Equine professionals such as a veterinarian, farrier, dentist and an equine ambulance will be on site to offer education and answer all inquiries.